23 Timeless Kitchen Trends That Are Here to Stay

 Consider heavy moldings and froufrou finishes things of the past.
 No-frills kitchen designs with strong horizontal lines are much more enduring.
 One easy way to achieve this look is with horizontal cabinet pulls.
 Make sure your kitchen hardware matches the finish on your kitchen appliances for a modern, cohesive look.

 Hardwood floors have kept kitchens warm and cozy for years, and that won't change anytime soon.
 The material adapts to any style and flawlessly unites rooms in an open floor plan.
 Don't count out other flooring materials just yet, though.
 Laminate wood flooring or porcelain planks that look like wood provide the same inviting style but are easier to maintain.

 Big, Practical Sinks

 When it comes to sink trends, the emphasis is on function.
 Generous, high-performance models with a single bowl contain splashes while simultaneously accommodating large pots and pans or other items that require handwashing.
 Consider farmhouse-style sinks, which have regained popularity in part thanks to Chip and Joanna Gaines.

 As upper cabinets disappear and walls open up, appliances and storage have shifted underneath counters.
 This trend favors universal design principles and keeps small appliances accessible.
 New microwave models, including microwave drawers, load from the top for added convenience.

 Stainless steel continues to reign supreme in the world of appliances.
 With its professional and commercial roots, the enduring neutral color can easily be integrated into any kitchen style.
-A stainless steel refrigerator blends in nicely with light cabinets, but stands out boldly against black kitchen cabinets.
+A stainless-steel refrigerator, for example, blends in nicely with light cabinets but stands out boldly against black kitchen cabinets.